Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-lun/README.md

                         where every LUN is meant to be in use, so a LUN that dropped out of its mapping view is noticed.
 Default: ok
   -u, --url URL         Huawei OceanStor Dorado API URL.
-URL to the endpoint.
   --username USERNAME   Huawei OceanStor Dorado API username.
-Username.
   -w, --warning WARN    WARN threshold for the used capacity of a thin LUN, as
                         a Nagios range in percent.
 Off by default, because a thin LUN that is full is doing what it was created